quickmute/quickmute.github.io/_posts/2021-12-05-lambda-container-python.md

 # Create Docker Image
 1. Create a new file: `Dockerfile`
 <script src="https://gist.github.com/quickmute/dbc248a30d8f63b3d9e1d5b105dcef87.js"></script>
+In the `cmd` block, your reference must match the FILENAME.DEFINITION exactly.
+So in this case, the name of file we'll create is `app.py` and the definition is `handler`.
 2. Create a new `app` directory
 3. Create a new file under this directory, `app.py`
 <script src="https://gist.github.com/quickmute/166f67f723ebe54a56d88d8fed1c65d8.js"></script>
+In this python code, we print the payload which will contain the name and the version of python.
 4. Go to the directory where this `Dockerfile` is located
 5. Build it using this command
 ```